Philanthropy at Korowa

 The Korowa Foundation was established in 1990 with the purpose of raising funds to establish a corpus for the School that allows investment income to be generated with some of this being reinvested and some being distributed towards building projects or Library acquisitions in the School.
-It also allows for the provision of Foundation Bursaries that enables students, who otherwise would not be able to attend the School, the opportunity to receive the benefits of all that an education at Korowa has to offer.
+It also allows for the provision of Foundation Bursaries and Scholarships that enables students, who otherwise would not be able to attend the School, the opportunity to receive the benefits of all that an education at Korowa has to offer.

 The Foundation’s fundamental mission is to support Korowa’s educational offering and all distributions must directly benefit the students and staff in their academic, sporting or cultural endeavours.

 The Building Fund, Library Fund and Scholarship Fund come under the auspices of the Foundation.
 All donations to these funds are fully tax deductible.
 The Foundation also administers the Endowment Fund, the Jessie Patrick Bequest Society, capital appeals and the Annual Giving Appeal.
 The Foundation is also a member of the Australian Sports Foundation that enables donors to obtain a tax deduction by donating to a particular sport in the School.

 Donors become members of the Foundation under the following categories (these are based on the cumulative amount that is given):

 The Korowa Foundation consists of a Board of Directors:

 Sandra is, like all Directors of the Foundation, a generous donor and passionate advocate for the advancement of the School.
 She is the Managing Director of a family group of companies mainly dealing in the commercial leasing of industrial property.
 She is a former Member of the Board of Governors, Ivanhoe Grammar School and Christ Church Grammar School.